 Applications must be on the approved online application form (available from the Provider Portal), include all information requested, and be accompanied by the applicable fee and payment/invoice form.
 See more information on our fees page.

-It is essential that applicants read the relevant application guide before submitting an application.
-The application guide explains the process, and gives indicative information about the evidence that will need to be submitted with each application, which should include a report by one or more independent experts with academic expertise in the relevant field.
+TEQSA encourages all applicants to read the application guide for course accreditation before submitting an application.
+The application guide explains the application process, sets out the required evidence that will need to be submitted with each application, and provides guidance in preparing the application.

 Application forms

 Application forms are available from TEQSA’s Provider Portal.
-For samples of the forms found on the Provider Portal, contact enquiries@teqsa.gov.au.
 The application form for applying for course accreditation only applies to courses of study that lead to a qualification recognised under the Australian Qualifications Framework (AQF).

 NOTE: Application forms must be submitted in the approved format via the Provider Portal, include all information requested, and be accompanied by the required fee.